Skip to Content

 Now, that is obviously true but sometimes a cover looks so good you just have to have a look inside and my-oh-my do Antoine Lienhardt’s labels look bloody gorgeous.
 Good job the wines live up to them.

-Bottled as Nuits St Georges Villages, this narrow strip of east facing limestone shares much of its geography with neighbour Nuits St George’s itself; a fact that Antoine is very keen to remind people of.
+Bottled as Cotes de Nuits Villages, this narrow strip of east facing limestone shares much of its geography with neighbour Nuits St George’s itself; a fact that Antoine is very keen to remind people of.
 His grandfather Maurice was the first vigneron here to bottle his own wines, such was his belief in this terroir.
-Antoine has carried on this forward thinking, implementing changes such as farming biodynamically, using cement eggs in the winery and reducing the practice of ‘hedging’ in the vineyards to increase shading of the grapes and combat the ever present threat of climate change.
+Antoine has carried on this forward thinking, implementing changes such as farming biodynamically, using cement eggs in the winery, and reducing the practice of ‘hedging’ in the vineyards to increase shading of the grapes and combat the ever present threat of climate change.

 What To Expect